weakish/docs-en/views/leanengine_cli.md

 Attach `-h` in the end of any command of the CLI to get help information (like `$ lean up -h`).
 {% endcall %}

-Beside using the CLI, you can also run a project **natively** by using commands like `node server.js` or `python wsgi.py`, which helps you better integrate LeanEngine into your existing workflows and IDEs.
+Besides using the CLI, you can also run a project **natively** by using commands like `node server.js` or `python wsgi.py`, which helps you better integrate LeanEngine into your existing workflows and IDEs.
 Keep in mind that projects created with CLI depend on several environment variables, so make sure they are configured correctly.

 You can get a list of environment variables mentioned above by running `$ lean env`.
 By setting them up manually in the terminal, you will not be required to run your project with the CLI anymore.
 If your shell supports `sh`, you can run `eval $(lean env)` to get this done.